 Debbi's most memorable moment was meeting her favorite old-time singer Ginny Hawker on the back porch of Halliehurst during old-time week at the Augusta Heritage Center in Elkins, WV in 2000.
 Debbi began to consider performing again after that meeting, and both Ginny and Tracy Schwarz have provided Debbi with invaluable teaching and support since that time.

 The next year Debbi performed with the Back Burner String Band, an all-woman string band, and later with another all-female string band, Ladies In The Parlor.
-She has been a member of two local bluegrass bands, Walt Crider & the Old Time Way and Pasture Prime.
+She has been a member of two local bluegrass bands.
 In 2005, Debbi began performing with Ginny Hawker and Tracy Schwarz.
 She has been teaching southern harmony singing at the Augusta Heritage Center of Davis & Elkins College in West Virginia since 2015.

 Click here for a schedule of Debbi's appearances with other groups.